 text/html, the browser will prompt users to download the file instead of rendering the contents.
 To set this property, right-click the file, and then click Properties.

-Find the website URL by using the Azure portal
+Find the website URL

 You can view the pages of your site from a browser by using the public URL of the website.